R-js/libRmath.js/README.md

 In 'R', the functions that generate random deviates of distributions (Example: Poisson (`rpois`), Student-t (`rt`), Normal (`rnorm`), etc) use uniform PRNG's directly or indirectly (as wrapped in a normal distributed PRNG).
 This section discusses the uniform distributed PRNG's that have been ported from R to JS.

-## The 7 samurai of Uniform Random Number Generators
+## The 7 Uniform Random Number Generators

-These PRNG classes can be used "stand alone", but mostly intended to be consumed to generate random numbers with a particular distribution (like `Normal`, `Gamma`, `Weibull`, `Chi-square` etc).
-Type in your R-console the command `?RNGkind` for an overview.

 All 7 uniform random generators have been ported and tested to yield exactly the same as their R counterpart.